-The origin of this investigation is the paper \cite{B1} by Berry on the semiclassical limit of Wigner's phase-space representation of quantum states.
-In the semiclassical limit the Wigner function of the classical correspondence $\M$ of a pure quantum state takes on high values at points in a neighborhood of $\M$ and also in a neighborhood of a singular closed curve, which is called the Wigner caustic of $\M$ (see \cite{B1, DMR1} for details).
-Geometrically the Wigner caustic of a planar curve $M$ is the locus of midpoints of chords connecting points on $\M$ with parallel tangent lines (\cite{B1, DMR1, DR1, AH1}).
-It could be generalized to obtain an affine $\lambda$--equidistant, which is the locus of points of the above chords which divide the chord segments between base points with a fixed ratio $\lambda$.
 Singularities of the Wigner caustic for ovals occur exactly from an antipodal pair (the tangent lines at the two points are parallel and the curvatures are equal).
 The well-known Blaschke-S\"uss theorem states that there are at least three pairs of antipodal points on an oval (\cite{G1, L1}).
-The construction of the Wigner caustic also leads to one of the two constructions of bi--dimensional improper affine spheres, which can be generalized to higher even dimensions (\cite{CDR1}).
-The absolute value of the oriented area of the Wigner caustic gives the exact relation between the perimeter and the area of the region bounded by closed regular curves of constant width and improves the classical isoperimetric inequality for convex curves (\cite{Z2, Z3}).
-Recently the properties of the middle hedgehog, which is a generalization of the Wigner caustic for non--smooth convex curves, were studied in \cite{S2, S3}.
+The absolute value of the oriented area of the Wigner caustic gives the exact relation between the perimeter and the area of the region bounded by closed regular curves of constant width and improves the classical isoperimetric inequality for convex curves (\cite{Zhang1, Zhang2, Z2, Z3, Z4}).
+Furthermore this oriented area improves the isoperimetric defect in the reverse isoperimetric inequality (\cite{CGR-Hurwitz-ineq}).
+Recently the properties of the middle hedgehog, which is a generalization of the Wigner caustic for non-smooth convex curves, were studied in \cite{S2, S3}.
+The Wigner caustic in the literature regarding hedgehogs is known also as a projective hedgehog (see \cite{MMY1, MMY2} and the literature therein).
+The Wigner caustic could be generalized to obtain an affine $\lambda$-equidistant, which is the locus of points of the above chords which divide the chord segments between base points with a fixed ratio $\lambda$.
 The singular points of affine equidistants create the Centre Symmetry Set, the natural generalization of the center of symmetry, which is widely studied in \cite{DR1, GH1, GR1, GZ1, J1}.
+The geometry of an affine extended wave front, i.e. the set $\displaystyle\bigcup_{\lambda\in[0,1]}\{\lambda\}\times E_{\lambda}(M)$, where $E_{\lambda}(M)$ is an affine $\lambda$-equidistant of a~manifold $M$, was studied in \cite{DR1, DZ-gaussbonnet}.